Dbpautt/Uploadly/README.md

 ## Description

-This is a SPA where users can view documents and admins can upload them.
+This is a SPA where users can view documents that were created and uploaded by users with admin rights.

 ## User Stories

 -  **404:** As an anon/user I want to see a 404 page if I try to reach a page that does not exist so that I know it's my fault.
+- **500:**
--  **Create users:** As an admin I want to create users and give them access rights.
+-  **Signup:** As a user I want to sign up to the platform so I can upload documents and create users.
--  **Login:** As a user/admin I want to login to the platform so that I can see my documents.
+-  **Login:** As a user/admin I want to log in to the platform so I can see my documents.
--  **Logout:** As a user I want logout from the platform so no one else can see my documents.
+-  **Logout:** As a user I want to logout from the platform so no one else can see my documents.
+-  **Create users:** As an admin I want to create users so I can share documents with them, and they can access their docs.
+-  **List users:** As an admin I want to list users so I can access their profiles to see their current documents.
+-  **Users profile:** As an admin I want to see users profiles so I can upload files to their profiles.
--  **Upload documents** As an admin I want to upload and preview documents assigned to a user.
+-  **Upload document** As an admin I want to upload a document and preview documents assigned to a user.
--  **Profile** As a user I want to see what documents I have in my profile and know when did I received the document.
+-  **User profile** As a user I want to see what documents I have in my profile.
--  **Give feedback** As a user I want to give feedback on the documents before returning them to admin.
--  **See the app description** Additionally as a user I want to see a description of the uses of the app.
--  **Delete documents** As an admin I want to delete document if theres a wrong file upload.
--  **Delete users** As an admin I want to delete users so the database is up to date.
+-  **Document detail** As a user I want to review a document so I can understand what the document is about.

 ## Backlog

-Update documents
+-  **Document comments:** As a user I want to comment on the documents so that I can ask for changes if they are required.
+-  **See the app description** As a user I want to see a description of the uses of the app.
+-  **Document delete** As an admin I want to delete documents if there's a wrong file upload.
+-  **User delete** As an admin I want to delete users so the database is up to date.
+-  **Document status** As a user I want to see when a certain document was last updated or uploaded.
+-  **User status** As an admin I want to know when a user last logged in to know whether an account has gone stale.

 Emails:
-- receive new user notification
+- Receive new user notification.

 File upload from users:
-- Upload files with modifications
+- Upload files with modifications.

 Search bar:
-- Search for documents
+- Search for documents.

 Notifications:
 - Receive notifications when there's a new comment.
-- Posting comments/feedback (users)
+- Post comments/feedback (users).
-- Receiving notification of commects (admin)
+- Receive notification of comments (admin).
-- Reply to the comments (admin/user)
+- Reply to the comments (admin/user).
-- Display the threads
+- Display the communication threads.
-- Limit the threads
+- Limit the threads to the most current 5.
-- "See more"
+- "See more".

 # Client

-> Admin
 ## Routes

-- / - Homepage
+- / - Homepage (public)
+- /login - login form (anon)
-- /auth/login - Login form
+- /signup - signup form (admin)
-- /user/create - users list
+- /user/create - show user create form (admin)
-- /user - users list
+- /dashboard - users list (admin)
-- /user/profile - user document list
+- /user/:id - user document list (admin)
-- /user/:id/delete - delete user
-- /document - documents list
-- /document/create - documents create
+- /user/:id/document/create - documents create (admin)
-- /document/detail - document detail
+- /user/:id/document/:id - document detail (admin)
-- /document/:id/delete - delete document

-> User
-## Routes

-- / - Homepage
-- /auth/login - Login form
-- /document - document list (that belong to me)
+- /profile/me - document list (user)
-- /document/detail - document detail
+- /profile/me/document/:id - document detail (user)
-- /profile/me - my documents - @toask (Should this be by id and not /me so admins can access?)
-- 404

 ## Pages

-- Home Page (public)
+- Homepage
-- Log in Page (anon only)
+- Log in page
+- Sign up page
+- Dashboard page
+- User create form page
-- User Create (admin only)
+- User profile page
-- Profile Page (user only)
-- Document List Page (admin , users)
+- Document detail page
-- User List Page (admin)
+- 404 Page
-- 404 Page (public)
+- 500 Page

 ## Components

 - User Card component
   - Input: user: any
-  - Output: last login, users name, number of documents.
+  - Shows user name, number of documents.
 - Document component
+  - Input: document
-  - Output: document(title: string, type: string, last update date, own of uploading )
+  - Shows document (title: string, type: string)

-## IO

 ## Services